jospete/obsidize-storage-context/README.md

 and maintain context references that automatically build flattened absolute key paths in the background.

 See the [Example Usage Spec](https://github.com/jospete/obsidize-storage-context/blob/master/tests/example-usage.spec.ts) to get a general feel for what this module can do.

+See the [Ionic Proxy Spec](https://github.com/jospete/obsidize-storage-context/blob/master/tests/example-ionic-storage-proxy-usage.spec.ts) for an example of hot-swapping transports.